fedspendingtransparency/usaspending-api/usaspending_api/common/etl/README.md

 source that are new or updated from destination and return the number of rows affected.
 - insert_missing_rows - Insert rows from source that do not exist in destination and return the number of rows inserted.
-- stage_dblink_table - Copy dblink source table contents to local staging table and return the number of rows copied.
+- stage_table - Copy source table contents to local staging table and return the number of rows copied.
 - update_changed_rows - Update rows in destination that have changed in source and return the number of rows updated.